 Only last year, around as many as 166 million laptops and 1.52 billion smartphones were sold worldwide.
 These high numbers do not even include non-smartphone mobiles nor desktop computers.
 The forecasts show that the numbers will increase even more in the future.
 Could you imagine the environmental pollution if we do not recycle these kinds of technology products when there is no more use for them?

 The excitement of purchasing a new technological device is spectacular.
 Brand-new feeling, sophisticated design, updated applications, faster and more reliable operating systems… But unfortunately, we barely think of what to do with the old one.
-This is why over 42.3 Million Tons of E-Waste was produced so far in 2020 as of November.
+This is why over 42.3 million tons of E-Waste were produced so far in 2020 as of November.
 To make things clear, what this number means in other words is throwing away 1000 laptops every single second.
 It is shocking!

 When a device becomes obsolete, there are two ways to deal with it.
 The first and worst way is just throwing away.
 The second and better option is recycling.
 Throwing away causes toxic pollution which will harm the environment dramatically.
 On the contrary, recycling has many benefits such as preventing the production of ecologically dangerous materials and decreasing energy consumption.

 Electronic Waste contains many chemicals that should not be found in the environment.
 Some of those chemicals include Mercury, Arsenic, Chromium, Vinyl Chloride, Cadmium, Lead, DDT, PCB and so on.
 Improperly throwing away these monstrous chemicals could cause birth defects, damaged organs, and even death.